Malivil/TTT-Randomat-20/API.md

 *Parameters:*
 - *ply* - The player who caused this event to be started

-**Randomat:SmallNotify(msg, length, target)** - Displays a small notification message on all players' screens.
+**Randomat:SmallNotify(msg, length, target, silent)** - Displays a small notification message on all players' screens.
 If the "secret" event is active, this call is ignored.\
 *Realm:* Server\
 *Parameters:*
 - *msg* - The message to display
 - *length* - The length of time (in seconds) the message should be displayed for (Defaults to 5)
 - *target* - The player to send the notification to.
 If not provided or `nil`, the notification is sent to all players
+- *silent* - Whether the notification should not make a sound when it is displayed

 **Randomat:SpawnBarrel(pos, range, min_range, ignore_negative)** - Spawns an explosive barrel near the provided position.\
 *Realm:* Server\